tjbotcz/manuals/en/bring-to-life/README.md

 4. On Raspbian Desktop we prepared a script "run-me-first.sh".
 Run it (double click and execute in terminal).
 Script will download the latest version of [TJBotCZ_lite program](https://github.com/tjbotcz/tjbotcz_lite) from the internet and will install necessary dependencies.

-5. In order to chat with TJBotCZ we need to have the following services provisioned in the IBM Cloud:
+5. In order to chat with TJBotCZ we need to have at least the following services provisioned in the IBM Cloud:

 * Watson Assistant (service for creating dialogs/chats)
 * Speech to Text (service transcripting voice file to text file)